Eddingtomb History, Family Crest & Coats of Arms

 Erdington in Warwickshire was another ancient family seat.
 "The manor originally belonged to the earls of Mercia, and was given at the time of the Conquest to William Fitz-Ausculf, from whose descendants it passed in the reign of John to Thomas de Erdington, that monarch's ambassador to the court of Spain, by whose family the ancient manor-house, now Erdington Hall, was built."

-Important Dates for the Eddingtomb family
+Early History of the Eddingtomb family

 This web page shows only a small excerpt of our Eddingtomb research.
 Another 166 words (12 lines of text) covering the years 1100, 1296, 1346, 1479, 1594, 1850, 1366, 1346, 1341, 1344, 1344, 1356 and 1356 are included under the topic Early Eddingtomb History in all our PDF Extended History products and printed products wherever possible.